wcfrobert/wthisj/README.md

 * overhang_x: float (OPTIONAL)
   * Default = 0
   * Slab overhang dimension along the X-axis beyond column face.
-  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition.
+  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition where d is the slab depth, and b is the column dimension perpendicular to the edge.

 * overhang_y: float (OPTIONAL)
   * Default = 0
   * Slab overhang dimension along the Y-axis beyond column face.
-  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition.
+  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition where d is the slab depth, and b is the column dimension perpendicular to the edge.

 * L_studrail: float (OPTIONAL)
   * Default = 0